-CCCC.
 Street Type, Main Street.
 Main Street Types balance a broad range of needs and demands: an inviting pedestrianoriented streetscape, supportive spaces for adjacent businesses, parking, loading, cyclists, and transit riders.
 Main Streets constitute the majority of downtown and downtown-adjacent streets.
 Refer to the Street Design Manual for design standards.

-DDDD.
 Street Type, Neighborhood Business.
 Neighborhood Business Street Types are typically major connecting streets in the city where clusters of small-scale, mixed-use nodes are located.
 These areas are walkable, supporting a mix of uses and travel modes.
 Refer to the Street Design Manual for design standards.

-EEEE.
 Street Type, Neighborhood Network.
-Neighborhood Network Street Types are primary transportation corridors that provide connectivity between neighborhoods.
-Predominantly residential in nature, they can support limited areas of additional uses..
+Neighborhood Network Street Types are primary transportation corridors that provide connectivity throughout the city but traverse through predominately residential areas.
 Refer to the Street Design Manual for design standards.

-FFFF.
 Street Type, Urban Center.
 Urban Center Street Types are highly active streets with an intense combination of active ground-floor uses, pedestrian activity, and vehicle volumes.
 Urban Center Streets are found in Downtown Kalamazoo.
 Refer to the Street Design Manual for design standards.

 KKK.
 Street, Connector.
 Links neighborhoods and institutions together.
 Transit, on-street bicycle facilities such as protected lanes or paint-designated lanes, and on-street parking may all be present.
-Sidewalks and upgradedcrossings at key intersections provide for pedestrians along this often busy, very mixed-use street.
+Sidewalks and upgraded crossings at key intersections provide for pedestrians along this often busy, very mixed-use street.
 Driveways forvehicular access to properties are expected, but limited through key neighborhood commercial nodes and corridors.
 A center turn lane maybe be required.
 This street type balances all travel modes.
 For additional information refer tothe Connected City Chapter of the 2025 Master Plan.